The Difference between Selling and Helping Customers to Succeed (and Why It Matters)

 Facebook Twitter Email LinkedIn

-Experienced sales managers know that he difference between selling and helping customers to succeed cannot be overemphasized.
-Selling solutions is not just about you, your products, or your sales quota.
-Selling solutions is about creating measurable value for your customers.
-Selling solutions is about helping your customers to succeed — personally and professionally.
+Experienced sales managers know that the difference between selling and helping customers to succeed cannot be overemphasized.
+Helping customers to succeed is not about you, your products, or your sales quota.
+In fact, selling solutions is about creating measurable value for your customers and helping them to succeed — personally and professionally.

 Low Performing Sales Reps Try to Close Deals